ccerv1/blog/essays/usaid.md

 My own work with TechnoServe was another outlier.
 USAID took a chance on a small, scrappy organization whose approach many other donors found too complex or difficult.
 The “business solutions to poverty” mantra was unorthodox at the time, but it led to real transformations for farmers and cooperatives on the ground.

 Many on the right have been quick to ridicule some of the projects USAID has supported in recent years, like a $47K grant to ["trans opera" in Colombia](https://colombiaone.com/2025/02/04/colombia-opera-trans-usaid/).
 Unless things have changed radically during the years I've been out of the scene, I have to assume that such projects are outliers as well.
-My bet is that the big money from USAID is still flowing to all the usual themes-infrastructure, health, agriculture, poverty reduction, etc.-and being captured by the same old contractors in DC.
+My bet is that the big money from USAID is still flowing to all the usual themes—infrastructure, health, agriculture, poverty reduction, etc.—and being captured by the same old contractors in DC.

 ---